amannn/next-intl/packages/example-next-13-named-routes/README.md

  - `next.config.js`: Maps localized pathnames to internal paths.
  - `NamedLink.tsx`: Maps named routes to localized pathnames.

-Note that currently `alternateLinks` is turned off, this needs to be customized.
+Note that `alternateLinks` is turned off.
+Providing alternate links for all localized routes is currently missing in the example.